A Collection of Books on Tipu Sultan Part I

 Recently, some people have started writing history books, with the sole purpose of spreading communal propaganda.
 Tipu Sultan is one of the popular subjects in their books.

 In this post I am presenting few books written by scholars based on evidences, correspondence and other records.
-You may click on the images to buy:

 1. A History of Tipu Sultan (1951) By Mohibbul Hasan Khan: